PaddlePaddle/PaddleSpeech/README.md

 Notice that `deploy/demo_client.py` must be run on a machine with a microphone device, while `deploy/demo_server.py` could be run on one without any audio recording hardware, e.g. any remote server machine.
 Just be careful to set the `host_ip` and `host_port` argument with the actual accessible IP address and port, if the server and client are running with two separate machines.
 Nothing should be done if they are running on one single machine.

-Please also refer to `examples/mandarin/run_demo_server.sh`, which will first download a pre-trained Mandarin model (trained with 3000 hours of internal speech data) and then start the demo server with the model.
-With running `examples/mandarin/run_demo_client.sh`, you can speak Mandarin to test it.
+Please also refer to `examples/deploy_demo/run_english_demo_server.sh`, which will first download a pre-trained English model (trained with 3000 hours of internal speech data) and then start the demo server with the model.
+With running `examples/mandarin/run_demo_client.sh`, you can speak English to test it.
 If you would like to try some other models, just update `--model_path` argument in the script.

 For more help on arguments: